LiviusNL/vault-consul-demo-cluster/README.md

-# Deploy Vault to AWS with Consul Storage Backend
+# Deploy Vault to AWS with Consul as Storage Backend

 This folder contains a Terraform module for deploying Vault to AWS (within a VPC) along with Consul as the storage backend.
 It can be used as-is or can be modified to work in your scenario, but should serve as a strong starting point for deploying Vault.
+Currently, this deploys Vault and Consul together to 3 server all running Ubuntu 16.04.
+It used to use upstart but now uses systemd for managing Vault and Consul as services.

 The Terraform code will create the following resources in a VPC and subnet that you specify in the AWS us-east-1 region:
 * An AWS auto scaling group with 1 or 3 EC2 instances running Ubuntu 14.04